 Overall I felt that this method worked really well.
 It wasn’t too labor intensive.
 It used items I had on hand.
 My stove top looked great when I was done.
 I think that using this method once a week will really keep my glass stove top looking its best!

-How do you keep your glass stove top looking good?
-I would love to hear your tips!
+How do you clean a glass stove top?
+I would love to hear your tips and tricks!

 Latest posts by Jamie (see all)